Subspace decomposition with defect diffusion coefficient: Convergence analysis

-\begin{proof} In order to prove the symmetry of $\mathcal P(A)$, for arbitrary $v,w \in V_h$, we compute
+\begin{proof} In order to prove the symmetry of $\widetilde{\mathcal P}$, for arbitrary $v,w \in V_h$, we compute

-Since the stiffness operator $\mathcal L(A)$ is defined via a symmetric bilinear form, we have
+Since the stiffness operator $\mathcal L$ is defined via a symmetric bilinear form, we have

-Now recall that all $\mathcal B_i(A)$ satisfy the property \eqref{prop:B}.
-Since each $\widetilde {\mathcal B}_i(A)$ for $i\ge 1$ is a finite linear combination of such solution operators for reference coefficients, they inherit \eqref{prop:B}.
-As a consequence, we obtain this also for $\Tilde{\mathcal{B}}(A)$.
-Therefore, together with the definition of $\mathcal{L}(A)$, we obtain
+Now recall that each local solution operator $\mathcal B_i$ satisfies the property \eqref{prop:B}.
+Since every approximate local operator $\widetilde {\mathcal B}_{i\ge 1}$ is defined as a finite linear combination of such solution operators associated with the reference coefficients, it also satisfies \eqref{prop:B}.
+Therefore, summing over all patches and including the coarse operator $\mathcal B_0$, we conclude that the global approximation operator $\widetilde{\mathcal{B}}$ satisfies \eqref{prop:B} as well.